 Our Best Offers

-Free Economy Shipping with Code: TD2020 (Some Exclusions Apply)
+Free Economy Shipping on Orders over $200 with Code: SUMMER200 (Some Exclusions Apply)

 Current Active Promotions

 |2 1/4 oz.||6 in.||2/0 belly|

 |1 1/2 oz.||4 1/2 in.||1/0 belly|

 The outstanding success of this plug to attract big bass is due primarily to the unique swimming action it creates.
 Unlike minnow type plugs that swim from the nose, the Danny pivots more from a fulcrum amidships in the plugs body.
 It has been said that this more closely represents larger bait that heavier fish seek out.